 The Early Books of Mary Norton

-Mary Norton's first book was published in 1943 while she was in the United States.
-It was entitled The Magic Bed Knob or How to Become a Witch in Ten Easy Lessons.
+Mary Norton's first book was published in 1943.
+It was entitled The Magic Bed-Knob or How to Become a Witch in Ten Easy Lessons.
 A sequel called Bonfires and Broomsticks was published in 1947.
-The two stories were combined and republished in 1957 in a book called Bedknob and Broomstick.
-This book became the basis of the 1971 Disney film entitled Bedknobs and Broomsticks, which starred Angela Lansbury and David Tomlinson.
+The two stories were combined and republished in 1957 in a book called Bed-knob and Broomstick.
+This book became the basis of a 1971 Disney film with a similar name, which starred Angela Lansbury and David Tomlinson.

 The plot is driven by the desires of fourteen-year-old Arrietty, who lives in secret with her mother and father under the kitchen floor of a large house.
 A long tunnel leads to Arrietty's home.
 The entrance to this tunnel lies under the grandfather clock in the front hall of the house.
 Arrietty's family is therefore known as the Clock family.
 (Even the names of the borrowers are borrowed.)

 Other borrower families once lived in different parts of the house.
 As the children in the family of big people left and the lady who owns the house became bedridden, rooms were no longer used and borrowers could no longer find enough food to survive.
 Only the Clock family remains.